Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Distance/Time from Indore: Around 50–55 km, about 1.5–2 hours by road.

-Why I go: For the winding ghat roads and sweeping valley views that look like they were designed for travel reels.
+Why to go: For the winding ghat roads and sweeping valley views that look like they were designed for travel reels.
 Every turn feels like a frame!

 Top things to do: